byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Dunn House Exterior](./vivariumGeorgeTownGallery/vivariumMis/vivariumPatioOutside01.jpg)

-The unique design of the boutique residence offers each corner condo, three outside walls with large opening garden windows.
-Due to this design the Vivarium enjoyed a wonderful open feel and fantastic cross breeze.
+The unique design of the boutique residence offers each corner condo, three outside walls, all with large opening garden windows.
+Due to this design the Vivarium enjoyed a wonderful open feel, natural light from three sides and fantastic cross breeze.

 ![Vivarium Flow](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumFlow.JPG)